I'll tell you, I am worn out shuffling papers, clicking my mouse four times to print a document.

 Teen pregnancies will be abolished.

-Mrs. Clinton's gonna wipe them out.
+Mrs. Clinton's going to wipe them out.

 Wipe out teen pregnancy.

-And as an added bonus to wiping out teen pregnancy, irresponsible men, those predator brutes who father children are going to get nailed to with tougher child support enforcement.
+And as an added bonus to wiping out teen pregnancy, irresponsible men, those predator brutes who father children, are going to get nailed to with tougher child support enforcement.

-This is what a lot of liberal Democrats have been waiting for, folks, real solutions.
+This is what a lot of liberal Democrats have been waiting for, folks, real solutions, not these Obama things based in hope and change.

 We're talking real change here.